 Who We Are

-Gender Action for Peace and Security (GAPS) is the UK’s only Women, Peace and Security civil society network.
+Gender Action for Peace and Security (GAPS) is the UK’s Women, Peace and Security civil society network.
 We are a membership organisation of 17 NGOs and experts in the field of development, human rights, humanitarian and peacebuilding.

 We were founded to progress the United Nations Security Council Resolution 1325 on Women, Peace and Security .
 Our role is to promote and hold the UK government to account on its international commitments to women in conflict areas worldwide.